Coder-Dai/job-tracker/Article.md

 - Mukesh Thapa - @mthapa
 - Pratik Gurung - @pgurung
 - Pratik Magar - @magarpratik
-- Tayamul Rai - @
+- Tayamul Rai - @tayamul

 ## Description of Project

 A web app that enables users to track their job application journeys.
 This is enabled by allowing users to create and delete job applications from the job tracker.
-Allows them to input position, salary, company, location and job description along with deadline for each job.
+Allowing them to input position, salary, company, location and job description along with deadline for each job.

 ## Tech Stack